- Reference Number: HEY-012/2023

 Please read the information leaflet.
 Share the information it contains with your partner and family (if you wish), so that they can be of help and support.
 There may be information they need to know, especially if they are taking care of you following this operation.

 You will attend a ‘preoperative cataract assessment clinic’.
 If cataract surgery is indicated and you wish to go ahead with surgery, then you will be given additional information leaflets detailing what happens when you come in for surgery, how to use eye drops and the do’s and don’ts following surgery.

 Please be aware that the Eye Department is a teaching unit and that many operations in whole or part can be carried out by trainee eye doctors under supervision.
-We cannot give a guarantee that a particular person will perform the procedure.
-The person will however, have appropriate experience.
+We cannot give a guarantee that a particular surgeon will perform the procedure.
+The surgeon will however, have appropriate experience or will be supervised.

 What happens afterwards?

 If the decision to go ahead with surgery is made, you will be offered a date to come in for your surgery.
 This will be confirmed in writing.
 In some circumstances, the original date may have to be altered, in which case you will be notified by a letter or phone call.